f3-factory/F3com-data/basket/main.md

 array save (  )
 ```

-This function allows you to save current item
+This function allows you to save the current basket item

 Example: